AG7GN/networking/hamwan-arden-home-README.md

 1. Once the tunnel is active, a blue cloud with an up arrow in it will appear in the __Active__ column.

 1. Click __Node Status__.
 Click __Mesh Status__ to see what other nodes are part of the AREDN network.

-### (Optional) Enable IPv6 on the Home LAN

-If your ISP delegates IPv6 addresses to you, here's how to take advantage of it.
-Comcast is an ISP that delegates IPv6 addresses to it's customers.
-Don't do this step unless you know that your ISP delegates an IPv6 prefix to you.

-1. Establish a CLI connection to your ER-X.

 ### (Optional) Define some Local Hostnames